 We are all responsible for protecting and managing the soil.
 Through nutrient management, advice and crop after care we help improve the way people manage the soil to protect people’s health and the environment.
 We believe that recycling organic material on land is important for sustainable development and can often be the best choice for the environment.

 A wide range of organic materials are used to improve soil condition and nutrient status in agriculture, land restoration, landscaping and in domestic gardens.
-Organic waste materials must be used properly to meet the specific requirements of the site and it's land use and to avoid harming people's health or the environment, including soil.
+Organic by-products must be used properly to meet the specific requirements of the site and it’s land use and to avoid harming people’s health or the environment, including soil.

 - Organic material has long been used on land and there should be controls in place to protect people’s health and the environment.

-- The amount of organic material available for recycling on land is increasing because of strict targets to reduce the amount of biodegradable material going to landfill, better recycling facilities, more composting of biodegradable waste and more biosolids being produced.
+- The amount of organic material available for recycling on land is increasing because of strict targets to reduce the amount of biodegradable material going to landfill, better recycling facilities, more composting of biodegradable by-products and more biosolids being produced.

 - Adding organic materials can benefit the soil in many ways; providing nutrients, stabilising the soil and improving its structure, which reduces the risk of soil erosion, improves pH, increases the soil’s capacity to hold water (which helps to reduce flood risk) and locks carbon into the soil.

 - Applying organic matter to the land reduces the need for inorganic fertilisers.
 These are either mined from natural resources or manufactured in energy intensive processes.
 By replacing inorganic fertilisers with organic material we reduce the impact from mining and the energy requirements needed to supply nutrients for crop growth, which in turn reduces carbon dioxide emissions that contribute to climate change.

 - As with the use of inorganic fertilisers, nutrients in organic materials have the potential to cause water pollution and require management and monitoring.